samueldevx/DSA3MonthsPlan/README.md

-# 3-Month Data Structures and Algorithms Mastery Plan
+# 3 Month Data Structures and Algorithms Mastery Plan

 This repository contains a detailed 3-month study plan to master data structures and algorithms.
 The plan utilizes two primary resources:
 1. **Book:** "Introduction to Algorithms" by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein.